Hanbury Manor, Ware, Hertfordshire

 Friday 13 November - Sunday 15 November 2026

-Following on from his highly successful Top Ten Classics weekend, Andrew offers a series of seven sessions aimed at experienced players, together with opportunities to practice bridge supervised by Andrew and his team.
-Based loosely on some of the themes in his latest hardback book, Top Tens, the sessions include Stayman or Transfer, showing shape, avoiding repeating five-card suits, Negative Double, using the Take-out Double, counting high-card points, and counting shapes.
-Andrew and his team of experts also host a supervised shuffle-and-deal session on Friday night, and a session on Saturday featuring eight new set deals to practice the bidding themes of the weekend, played in a relaxed and friendly environment.
-You needn’t have attended the first Top Ten Classics sessions and it isn’t necessary to bring a partner.
-Our maximum group size is 100 people, ie 25 bridge tables, so we recommend that you book early to avoid disappointment.
+Following on from his highly successful Top Ten Classics weekend, Andrew offers a series of eight sessions aimed at experienced players, together with opportunities to practice bridge supervised by Andrew and his team.
+Based loosely on some of the themes in his latest hardback book, Top Tens, the sessions include showing shape, avoiding repeating five-card suits, Stayman or Transfer, improving your responses to 1NT, Negative Double, using the Take-out Double, counting high-card points, and counting shapes.

 Cost per person